MEnesAtik/Door-And-Window-Detection-Dataset/README.md

 The dataset includes 1000 labelled Google Street View images for building façade elements detection.

-Doors and windows are labelled in each image.
+Doors and windows are labelled in each image based on the YOLO format.

 The dataset are splitted as train, validatioan, and test.